GValenti-Rojas/academic-kickstart/content/home/featured.md

  css_class = ""
 +++

-Some words on the publications section
+Some words on the featured section